LysandreJik/omegle-crawler-node/README.md

 ### Usage with video

 This library allows for video chat.
 In order to use video chat, you must provide a valid video file in the format `.y4m` so that Chromium may read it.
-More information about this format and how to create files that work can be found ["https://testrtc.com/y4m-video-chrome/"](here).
+More information about this format and how to create files that work can be found [here](https://testrtc.com/y4m-video-chrome/).

-The path to the video file must be **absolute**;
+The path to the video file must be **absolute**.

 Here is an example of using video chat: